whalebone/wb-docs/en/local_resolver.rst

 School     10.10.20.0/24 and 10.10.40.0/24
 ========== ===============================

-In the following capture the process of assigning the polcies is described:
+In the following capture the process of assigning the policies is described:

 .. image:: ./img/policy-assignment.gif
    :align: center